Criteria for generalized translation-invariant frames: Introduction

 If, furthermore, $\cup_{j \in J} \{g_j (\cdot - \gamma) \}_{\gamma \in \Gamma_j}$ is a frame in $L^2 (G)$ with optimal lower bound $A > 0$, then

-To summarize, the main contributions of the paper are new necessary and sufficient conditions for the frame and Bessel property of generalized trans\-la\-tion-in\-vari\-ant systems that are (i) derived under minimal assumptions, (ii) optimal for tight frames, (iii) easy verifiable and computable, and that provide (iv) snug frame bound estimates which collapse to equality for tight frames.
+The presented results hold not only for discrete frames and systems as discussed above, but also for their continuous and semi-continuous counterpart.
+To summarize, the main contributions of the paper are new necessary and sufficient conditions for the frame and Bessel property of generalized trans\-la\-tion-in\-vari\-ant systems that are (i) derived under minimal assumptions, (ii) optimal for tight frames, (iii) verifiable and computable, and that provide (iv) snug frame bound estimates which collapse to equality for tight frames.